-Where there has been a serious breach the Academy Leadership Team on-call will make decisions as to whether a student should be placed into The Pastoral Centre or referred to the Principal for suspension.
+Where there has been a serious breach, the Academy Leadership Team on-call will make decisions as to whether a student should be placed into Tatton/Dunham or referred to the Principal for suspension.

-As line managers of Curriculum Leaders and Heads of Year, the Academy Leadership Team will support curriculum and college teams in ensuring the highest conduct from our students.
+As line managers of DOLs and COLs, as well as small colleges, the Academy Leadership Team will support curriculum and college teams in ensuring the highest conduct from our students.